 - Prebiotic fiber for gut health

-7. Hill's Science Diet Sensitive Stomach & Skin Adult Wet Food
+7. Hill's Science Diet Sensitive Stomach & Skin Wet Food

-- Omega-6s & Vitamin E: Supports healthy skin and coat
+- Omega-6s & Vitamin E help maintain skin and coat health

-Compared to dry kibble, this wet food provides more moisture and a softer texture, which some dogs find more appealing.
-The tradeoff is that it requires refrigeration after opening and may have a shorter shelf life once opened.
+Compared to dry foods, this wet option offers more moisture and can be easier for some dogs to eat.
+The main limitation is the need for refrigeration after opening and a shorter shelf life.

 Buying Guide: How to Choose the Best Foods for Dogs with Sensitive Stomachs